keithalewis/math/rfd.md

 ## Model

-Let $T$ be the set of trading times, $I$ the set of tradeable instruments,
+Let $T$ be the set of totally ordered trading times, $I$ the set of tradeable instruments,
 $\Omega$ the set of possible outcomes, and $(\AA_t)_{t\in T}$ partitions of $\Omega$ indicating the information available at time $t\in T$.
 See [Mathematical Prerequisites](#mathematical-prerequisites).